steelsojka/headwind.nvim/README.md

 Headwind will append custom class names by default.
 They can be prepended instead.
 Defaults to `false`.

+#### class_regex

+Patterns to use for matching class strings.
+Note, this has no effect when using treesitter.

 #### run_on_save

 Headwind will run on save by default (if a `tailwind.config.js` file is present within your working directory).
 This can be toggled on or off.
 Defaults to `true`.

+#### use_treesitter

+Use treesitter to find class strings.
+This will be MUCH more accurate with a couple caveats...

+- The `class_regex` option has no effect
+- The syntax must be valid for the language.
+The css `@apply` is not valid css so treesitter can parse it.
+This requires a postCSS parser which is not supported yet.

+Treesitter is OFF by default.

 ## Usage